Click to download Membership Fee Structure

 §4.
 The five other Board members are elected from among the members of the Association as follows: three from among the RRO Members and two from among the Creator and Publisher Association Members, one from a Creator and Publisher Association Member representing creators, and one from a Creator and Publisher Association Member representing publishers.
 One of the Board members from among the RRO Members may be from Associate RRO Members.

 §5.
-Their term of duty begins on the day following the General Meeting that elects them and ends on the last day of the General Assembly held two years later.
+Their term of duty begins on the day following the General Meeting that elects them and ends on the last day of the General Meeting held three years later.

 §6.
-The President, the Vice-Presidents and the other members of the Board are elected for a period of two years.
+The President, the Vice-Presidents and the other members of the Board of Directors are elected for a period of three years (the term).

 §7.
-The maximum period for which an individual may continuously hold office as Director (including any period as Substitute Director but excluding any period as a President or Vice-President and excluding any additional period voted by the General Meeting under Article 11 § 7 last paragraph) is eight years while the maximum period for which an individual may continuously hold office as a President and/or Vice-President (excluding any period as Director or Substitute Director and excluding any additional period voted by the General Meeting under Article 11 § 7 last paragraph) is eight years whereas the total of consecutive terms in all offices may not exceed 16 years per individual.
+The maximum period for which an individual may continuously hold office as Director (including any period as Substitute Director but excluding any period as a President or Vice-President and excluding any additional period voted by the General Meeting under Article 11 § 7 last paragraph) is three terms while the maximum period for which an individual may continuously hold office as a President and/or Vice-President (excluding any period as Director or Substitute Director and excluding any additional period voted by the General Meeting under Article 11 § 7 last paragraph) is three terms, whereas the total of consecutive terms in all offices may not exceed five terms per individual.

 §8.
 Acts concerning the election, resignation, dismissal and end of terms of persons authorised to represent the Association, established in compliance with the Belgian law, are communicated to the (Service Public Fédéral) SPF Justice to be included in the file and are published at the cost of the Association in the Annexes to the Belgian Official Journal.